dhyanpathak/niche/README.md

 * User page/User post

 Stuff that I have left to do is:
-* Add Redux to better manage state and transfer data seamlessly through components
+* Add Redux to better manage state and transfer data seamlessly through components (currently you have to refresh to load newly added store, switch tabs to load more posts in Spotlight)

 * Turn the RESTful API into GraphQL

 * Implement Follow/Following features between users

+* Add BigCartel stores in the Add Store page as well (this is if I don't intern at Shopify lol)

 * Closet page where users can posts their outfits and better organize what they wear

+* Update user account with a personalized page so people can add avatars and bios etc.

 * Include style tags in the search feature so users can find stores/clothes/users of a particular style (and even a set of styles)